AshleyDawson/DoctrineGaufretteStorableBundle/README.md

 Configuration
 -------------

 Next, you'll need to configure at least one filesystem to store your files in.
-I'll lay out an example below, however, a better example of this can be found on the [Gaufrette Bundle's documentation](https://github.com/KnpLabs/KnpGaufretteBundle#configuring-the-filesystems).
+I'll lay out an example below, however, a better example of this can be found in the [Gaufrette Bundle documentation](https://github.com/KnpLabs/KnpGaufretteBundle#configuring-the-filesystems).

 ```yaml
 # app/config/config.yml